mnshn/opmpolhemus/README.md

 Currently, [this](https://quspin.com/experimental-meg-cap/) cap is used.
 To locate the sensors, we tap 8 specific points on the base frame of the holders that are on this cap.
-One such base frame looks like, schematically, like this:
+One such base frame looks, schematically, like this:
 ```
         <-------+  16.6 +------->